Metoidioplasty : Ring flap technique

-Metoidioplasty is one of the most common lower surgery for a female to male transition, a surgical procedure to create a neophallus or a new penis.
-The surrounding skin of the clitoris is removed and released from the pubis to give the appearance of more length.
-The glans will appear circumcised in most patients.
+Metoidioplasty is one of the most common lower surgeries for a female to male transition.
+It is a surgical procedure to create a neophallus or a new penis.
+The procedure involves removing the surrounding skin of the clitoris and releasing it from the pubis to give the appearance of more length.
+This gives the appearance of the glans ‘tip of the penis’ as a circumcised penis in most patients.
 The final result is a normal-appearing but small penis.

-The surgery usually yields a very favorable result.
+The ring flap method for metoidioplasty is the most advanced method currently available.
+This method surgery usually yields a very favorable result.
 The actual result will depend on various factors, as described below.
 The outcome is mostly dependent upon how much enlargement of the clitoris has occurred after using testosterone.
-Urethral lengthening can also be done at the same time, or later, to allow the patient to stand to urinate.
+Urethral lengthening can also be done at the same time or later, to allow the patient to stand to urinate.
 Urethral lengthening requires complete removal of the vaginal mucosa.
 The best results from the metoidioplasty are in patients who are thin or near their ideal body weight.
 In most patients, removal of the skin and fat of the mons-pubis and pulling the skin upwards will improve the result.
-This procedure will leave a curvilinear scar in the pubic hair and is usually done as a second stage when the expanders replaced with a permanent testicular prosthesis.
+This procedure will leave a curvilinear scar in the pubic hair and is usually done as a second stage when the expanders are replaced with a permanent testicular prosthesis.

 There are two options of metoidioplasty procedures

-- Full metoidioplasty, this procedure releases the clitoris and then use a tissue graft from inside your vagina to make the urethra with the neophallus.
+- Full metoidioplasty, this procedure releases the clitoris and then uses a tissue graft from inside your vagina and a ring flap of the vulva to make the urethra with the neophallus.
 If desired, the surgeon may also perform vaginectomy and scrotoplasty at the same procedure.